4.30 from 10 votes

 Roasted Cauliflower with Tangy Tomato Gravy

-This is simply a delightful appetizer or side dish.
+This is simply a delightful indian appetizer or side dish.
 Cauliflower florets are tossed with yogurt and spices, then shallow-fried.
 The crispy cauliflower has the perfect bite bursting with flavors, covered in tangy tomato gravy.
 It makes a mouthwatering appetizer.

 You can also serve them without tomato gravy, you can choose how spicy you want to make these roasted cauliflower florets.
 There are so many ways to enjoy this tangy cauliflower dish; they're all delicious!